brcly/linuwux-runtime/README.md

 **Syscall User Dispatch (GE-Proton 11-5+).** These trees replace seccomp+BPF with Linux's Syscall User Dispatch.
-Rather than detecting this from the tree's source at build time, the preload library learns the SUD selector's TEB offset directly from Wine's own real `prctl()` call at runtime — the same offset resolves correctly whether or not the tree has SUD support, since the whole mechanism is a no-op on trees that never make that
+Rather than detecting this from the tree's source at build time, the library learns the SUD selector's TEB offset directly from Wine's own real `prctl()` call at runtime — the same offset resolves correctly whether or not the tree has SUD support, since the whole mechanism is a no-op on trees that never make that